Cricket

 • Go to the article cricket (sport) for a brief introduction to the history of the game and how the game is played.

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
+Tips: To use the EPIC resources, you need a password from your school librarian.
+Or chat with one of our AnyQuestions librarians to help you online.
 Some EPIC databases may also be available through your public library.

 Tips: Search words, or keywords, are the most important words in our question.
-Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, e.g [cricket history].
+Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg cricket history.
 We can always change our keywords or add more if we need to.

 International Cricket Council (ICC)